CosmoStat/Shear-and-PSF-Reading-Group/shearbook/psf/1-intro/definitions.md

 - __Spectral__

-The PSF is also a function of the wavelength.
+The PSF is a function of the wavelength.
 The PSF at a specific wavelength is usually called a monochromatic PSF.
-The observations of our telescope are integrated at all the wavelength ponderated by the filter's bandpass that is being used.
-Thus, outputing polychromatic observations.
-Depending if the filter's bandpass is narrow or large and the given error requirements, the modelling of the PSF spectral variations might be required or can be neglected.
+The observations of our telescope are integrated at all the wavelengths allowed by the filter's bandpass used.
+As a consequence, our observations are polychromatic.
+Depending if the filter's bandpass is narrow or large and the given error requirements, the modelling of the PSF spectral variations might be required (e.g. [Euclid](https://www.euclid-ec.org)) or can be neglected (e.g. [DES](https://www.darkenergysurvey.org)).

 - __Temporal__